pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 ### Method: CardDeck::getFXTallySTring
 (self, tallyNum, tallyType, cellSurfInfo, eList=None, mList=None, par='p'):

-Used for F1/2/4/6/7/8.
+Don't call this function.
+Call the functions named with F1/2/4/6/7/8.
-The cellDescriptor has too many options according to the MCNP manual.
+The cell or surface information can be provided in many different ways,  according to the MCNP manual.
 The string is the most generic way to handle anything that MCNP supports.
-An int or float can also be passed in.
+An int or float can also be passed in for simpler cases.
 If a list/tuple is passed, each element in it is converted to a string and wrapped with parentheses.

 See Chapter 4, page 4–48, for a CAUTION when tallying a union of overlapping  regions.
 For unnormalized tallies (type 1, 8), the union is a sum.
 For  normalized tallies (type 2, 4, 6, 7), the union is an average.

 When cell is given from another universe, (1<4), it is a string The string case can actually take care of the int/float also Page 3-19, MCNP 6.1: "Parentheses indicate that the tally is for the union  of the items within the parentheses.
 Nested lists can get complicated so it is best to just use the string.

+eList and mList can be a list of floats in MeV, or a string in MCNP format, possibly with the i operator.
+0 10i 1 gives ten equi spaced numbers between 0 and 1 MeV.

 ### Method: CardDeck::insertF1Tally
 (self, tallyNum, surfInfo, eList=None, mList=None, par='p'):